Drx85/p8_todo_and_co/README.md

 symfony s:start
 ```

-## Usage

-### Online example version

-Please see an hosted example version here : *Waiting end of project to share link*

 ## More documentation

-Please open the file [Authentication_FR.pdf](Authentication_FR.pdf) (in french) to get more information about how works current Symfony 5.3.7 authentication system
+*   Please open the file [Authentication_FR.pdf](Authentication_FR.pdf) (in french) to get more information about how works current Symfony 5.3.7 authentication system.
+*   [Code quality & performances PDF file](Code_quality_and_performances_FR.pdf) (in french) explains current code quality and show old application performances compared to current performances.

 ## Contact